 Data you enter in form fields can be pushed to Trello to create new cards.
-That means you can create and assign Trello cards to your team as part of your workflow with Process Street checklists.
+That means you can create and assign Trello cards to your team as part of your workflow in Process Street.

 Let’s get this set up!

 We’re going to push data inside form fields to the Trello card, so we need to first set up the forms.
-Make a new template with form fields, or add them to an existing one.
+Make a new workflow with form fields, or add them to an existing workflow.

-In this case, we’ve got fields for the required text, background color, and a description.
-Add fields for any kind of structured data you want to feed into the resulting Trello card.
+In this case, we’ve got fields for the type of image required, description and main color.
+Add form fields for any kind of structured data you want to feed into the resulting Trello card.

-Once that’s done, you’re ready to connect the template to Zapier and start automating.
+Once that’s done, you’re ready to connect your workflow to Zapier and start automating.

-Before you go on to test the step in Zapier, make sure you’ve created a checklist and filled in the form fields.
-This way, Zapier has some test data to pull in and validate.
+Before you do this, make sure you’ve run your workflow, filled in the form fields you want to push into your Trello card and checked off the task you’re using as a trigger.
+This way, Zapier has some sample data to pull in and validate.

-When you move onto Edit Template, you’ll have the option to add form fields and Process Street data to the Trello card.
-Here’s how we set up our header design card template:
+Next, you’ll have the option to add form fields and Process Street data to your Trello card.
+Here’s how we set up our card template:

-Choose a member from the Edit Template page to automatically assign a member every time a new card is created with the zap.
+Choose a member to automatically assign a member every time a new card is created with the zap.

-Test the zap by creating a new checklist and filling in the forms, and then check the the zap logs to be absolutely sure the integration is working.
+Test the zap by running your workflow and filling in the form fields, and then check the the zap logs to be absolutely sure the integration is working.